 Subject

 Project Name Town of Plympton Wyoming Project No. CE761200

 From

 Date June 2021

+Revision

-Revision Copies to
+Copies to

-First Nations Community Name Point of Contact Date/Time of Contact Form of contact (ie. Registered mail, email, phone call) Comments
+First Nations Community Name Point of Contact Date/Time of Contact Form of contact (ie. Registered mail, email, phone call) Comments Notes: a) Comn a) Communities identified by the MECP for mandatory consultation (MECP, 2019)

-- a) Communities identified by the MECP for mandatory consultation (MECP, 2019) - b) If there is potential for archeological resources to be impacted.
+b) If there is potential for archeological resources to be impacted.
 (MECP, 2019)